TommyMart/QuizNight_Terminal_App/readme.md

 - Done!!
 How easy was that?

 You should now see ```Are you a new user?
 (Y/N): ```

+If you're getting ```zsh: command not found: chmod +x scripts/run.sh``` when trying to run the previous ```chmod +x scripts/run.sh``` code, it might be the odd case of because the command was copy and pasted.
+Try writing the command yourself instead of copying and pasting in this instance and it should hopefully work.
+I'm not sure why this is the case but some of my fellow students ran into this error and following the above instructions fixed the issue.
+Good luck!

 #### Option 2 - Download Zip File